ibm-cloud-docs/watson-knowledge-studio/managing-projects-and-extractors.md

    ![export](images/are-export-project.png)
 1. Check "Include Documents" if you need to, input a file name and click the `OK` button
 1. Choose `Save as File` on your browser's popup dialog, then a ZIP file is saved on your computer (usually in a "Download" folder)

+When exporting an Advanced Rules Editor project, only concepts that exist on the Canvas are included in the exported ZIP file.
+If you want to include concepts that have been saved under Categories, please make sure to add those to the Canvas as well, before exporting.
+{: important}

 ### Import advanced rules project
 {: #import-adv-rule-proj}